 Medical students should start the process of finding an GH research project by considering an area of medicine or public health that interests them.
 Students can review the literature on the subject or field of interest and note publications in American and foreign journals (where contact might be possible, the first author contact info is usually at the end of a paper).
 Finding an appropriate project can be a challenge and requires perseverance.
 Students are most successful when they can find an ongoing project, for a defined period of time, with a set of goals that can reasonably accomplished over an 8-10 week period.
 It is usually not feasible to undertake an global health project for less than this time.
 American researchers may have some interest in duplicating a home-based, successful project abroad.

 Where to Start: CUGH

 To get an idea of where to start, review the Consortium of Universities for Global Health (CUGH) website.
 Review the student poster presentations from the last few conferences.
 Here you will see what your colleagues in medical schools around the country have been able to accomplish abroad in a similar period of time.
 You may get an idea of a topic or a contact in a given area of study.
-You should also review clinical education modules.
+You should also review global health training modules.

 Additional information is available through a literature search through the BU Alumni Medical Library and online via PubMed.
 Browse Journals by Subject and choose “Public Health.”
 Access to the following journals is available: